troglobit/yangdoc/README.md

 Developer Notes
 ---------------

-Use `pip-compile` from pip-tools to [manage Python requirements][4], this makes life a lot easier since we only need pyproject.toml for all our packaging needs.
+Use `pip-compile` from pip-tools to [manage Python requirements][1], this makes life a lot easier since we only need `pyproject.toml` for all our packaging needs.

 To install locally, or just build, verifying pyproject.toml: